liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/03-installing-elasticsearch.markdown

 [TOC levels=1-4]

-@product@ uses Elasticsearch to index its content.
+@sharepoint@ uses Elasticsearch to index its content.
 By default, it's installed as an embedded service.
-It works, but it's not a supported configuration for a production server.
-Feel free to use it while testing or developing, but when you're ready to put your site in production, you must run Elasticsearch as a standalone process.
+It works, but it's not a supported configuration for a sharepointion server.
+Feel free to use it while testing or developing, but when you're ready to put your site in sharepointion, you must run Elasticsearch as a standalone process.
 This is better anyway, because it frees you to design your infrastructure the way you want it.
-If you've got hardware or a VM to spare, you can separate your search infrastructure from @product@ and reap some performance gains by putting search on a separate box.
+If you've got hardware or a VM to spare, you can separate your search infrastructure from @sharepoint@ and reap some performance gains by putting search on a separate box.
 If you're more budget-conscious, you can still increase performance by running Elasticsearch in a separate, individually tunable JVM on the same box.